srcimon/screwbox/docs/docs/guides/common-issues.md

   To make best use of the shader caches, reuse same sprite whenever you can and prepare shaders on scene load.
   Learn more in [this guide](../core-modules/graphics/index.md#shaders).

+- **Rendering many half transparent sprites** Rendering sprites comes at a cost.
+  Rendering transparent sprites has a much higher impact on performance.
+  Try to reduce count of drawing tasks to improve rendering performance.

 ## Error messages in console

 Some users might experience similar error messages like the ones below.